-Choosing Food to Serve
+Choose Food to Serve

 Sometimes, you may be having the party at a venue where food is included or purchasing food through them is required.
-While this can cut down on how much planning you need to do in terms of food, it’s also something to keep in mind while budgeting
+While this can cut down on how much planning you need to do in terms of food, it’s also something to keep in mind while budgeting.

 For those that enjoy baking, a homemade cake or platter of cupcakes can give an offsite a taste of home.
 With the number of cool bakeries and cupcake shops popping up, even “store bought” baked goods can be totally amazing and filled with local flare.
 Let’s be honest though, when it comes to cake, kids aren’t known to be particularly picky.
 While a group of “foodie” adults might scoff at a Kroger sheet cake, kids will usually scarf it down and come back asking for seconds.

-Deciding on Party Favors
+Decide on Party Favors